bkesterbyld/maroon-potato/src/pages/index.md

         subtitle: ''
         content: >
           Position and process data anywhere in the world next to your users to deliver fast interactions.
-And go even further with pre-built data views, which act like reports that are constantly updated by logic agents across the Above network.
+Go even further with pre-built data views, which act like reports but are constantly updated by logic agents across the Above network.
         actions: []
         image: images/edgecomputingjamstack.png
         media_position: right